Mental health support for children and young people

 Coping with grief, loss and bereavement

-We all lose people we love, but it can be very difficult to deal with.
-These services provide support to anyone who may be dealing with grief and loss.
+We all lose people we love and it can be very difficult to deal with.
+These services can help you.

-- The Childhood Bereavement Network can help children and families deal with death and grief.
+- The Childhood Bereavement Network can help you to cope with death and grief.

 - Young Minds has lots of information about helping children and young people who have lost someone.